-Two-sample testing in statistics.
+Two-sample testing quick dive.

 The two-sample t-test (or independent samples t-test) is one of the most commonly used hypothesis tests which applied to compare whether the average difference between two groups is really significant.
+Two-sample means that we have 2 sets of samples.

 The formula itself used in Python stats library may differ depending if two data groups are paired or unpaired, with equal or unequal varianse and equal or unequal sample sizes.